port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/setup-ui-for-action.md

 1. **Define [action information](#structure-table)** - the title, icon, description and associated [blueprint](../../build-your-software-catalog/define-your-data-model/setup-blueprint/setup-blueprint.md);
 2. **Select the [user inputs](#userinputs---form--wizard-ui)** - create a wizard-like experience by specifying the input types users need to fill in, while also including input validations;
 3. **Configure the [action type](#trigger--action-type)** - Create/Day-2/Delete;
-4. **Connect the action to a [backend](#invocationmethod---connect-to-a-backend** - for every action you define in Port, you tell Port what component is responsible to handle the action's invocation.
+4. **Connect the action to a [backend](#invocationmethod---connect-to-a-backend)** - for every action you define in Port, you tell Port what component is responsible to handle the action's invocation.
 This is called the **invocation method**, Port supports various invocation methods for different use cases and environments;
 5. **Configure RBAC and guardrails** - this optional step lets you choose who can trigger an action, does the action require manual approval from an admin, and who has the permissions to approve or dismiss requests.

 ## 💡 Common actions